-The text of the Volunteer Protection Act of 1997 is located here.
-Also there is information about State Liability Laws located on the Citizen Corps website.
+There is information about State Liability Laws located on the Citizen Corps website.
 During training, each sponsoring agency should brief its CERT members about their responsibilities as a CERT member and volunteer.
-Finally, there is a job aid on liability for you to review.

 The CERT material was developed by the Los Angeles City Fire Department and adopted by the Federal Emergency Management Agency in 1993.
 The CERT manual contains basic and straightforward material that has been accepted by those using it as the standard for training.
 It is important to remember that the best sources of help in emergencies are professional responders.
 However, in situations when they are not immediately available, people will want to act and help.
 We have seen this time and again in our history.
 CERT training teaches skills that people can use to safely help while waiting for responders.
 The alternate is to do nothing and that is not in our nature.